 - Consider a Nurse-Physician Council.
 Healthcare Business & Technology encourages the best practice of establishing a Nurse/Physician Council, which they describe as, “a group of nurse and physician leaders, who meet with a specific purpose—to improve and optimize nurse/physician relationships and communication.”
 Work with your leadership team to determine if this could be an option at your organization.

 - Relationship building takes effort and needs to be intentional.
 It is often not second nature, and many find they can benefit from coaching and counseling to make more rewarding and effective connections with people at work.
-You can contact VITAL WorkLife at 877.731.3949 or through the app to access your counseling and peer coaching resources today.
+You can contact us at 877.731.3949 or through your VITAL WorkLife App to access your counseling and peer coaching resources today.

 We Can Help

 If you are a Physician Well Being Resources member, contact us at 877.731.3949 or through your VITAL WorkLife App to schedule an appointment with a peer coach or counselor who specializes in helping strengthen communication skills.